aadm/aadm.github.io/_posts/2013-07-25-against-sloppy-street-photographers.md

 ---
 {% include JB/setup %}

 Street photography is real big now.
-Everybody talks about it.
-Everybody *does* street photography.
-But this stuff is really getting on my nerves.
-To see these trivial shots of everyday life covered with a fine-art patina given by a bland conversion to black and white is really unnerving.
+All photographers do street photography.
+Everybody *talks* about it.
+But this is really getting on my nerves.
+I mean, these trivial shots of everyday life covered with fine-art pretensions given by a bland conversion to black and white -- it's really unnerving.

 I am looking right now at [35mm Street](http://35mmstreet.com), which is a very good example of this trend (for other similar examples just visit the countless examples of similar stuff on various Google+ groups or other similar venues).